 Freedman declares almond-shaped eyes “the most fun eye shape to make up.”
-For daytime, he suggests using a matte taupe color (like Anastasia Eye Shadow, $12) in Warm Taupe over the lid, into the crease, and upwards toward the brow bone.
-Then use a deeper matte shade (we like MAC’s Eye Shadow, $16 in Charcoal Brown) on the outer corner and blend both lines together with a rounded eyeshadow brush.
+For daytime, he suggests using a matte taupe color (like Anastasia Beverly Hills Eye Shadow in Warm Taupe, $12) over the lid, into the crease, and upward toward the brow bone.
+Then use a deeper matte shade (we like MAC Eye Shadow in Charcoal Brown, $17) on the outer corner and blend both lines together with a rounded eye shadow brush.

-“To really make your eyes pop, add a champagne shimmer pencil (like Nars Soft Touch Shadow Pencil, $25) or shadow to your inner eye and tear duct area,” Freedman suggests.
-He says to avoid the urge to use shimmer over the entire lid and crease because it can make that area too prominent.
-“You want your actual eyes to pop, not the makeup!”
+“To really make your eyes pop, add a champagne shimmer pencil (like NARS Velvet Shadow Stick, $29) or shadow to your inner eye and tear duct area,” Freedman suggests.
+He says to avoid the urge to use shimmer over the entire lid and crease because it can make that area too prominent: “You want your actual eyes to pop, not the makeup!”